 It wouldn’t be summer in Kilkenny without watching a hurling match.
 You can also see The Kilkenny Senior hurling team train at Nowlan Park on various weekday evenings.
 Buy a hurl and sliotar and have a poc around in any open space.

-Do you have a favourite outdoor place to go with the kids in Kilkenny?
-Tell us about it in the comments below.
+Have your say!
+Do you have any favourite outdoor places in Kilkenny to take the kids to?
+Tell us in the comments below.